Seth Lugo: Minor leagues

 The New York Mets selected him in the 34th round, with the 1,032nd overall selection, of the 2011 MLB draft.
 He signed with the Mets, receiving a $20,000 signing bonus.

 Lugo missed the 2012 season due to spondylolisthesis, which required spinal fusion surgery.
 After the procedure he was bedridden at his mother's home for three months.
-He returned to pitch in 2013 for the Brooklyn Cyclones of the Class A-Short Season New York–Penn League and the Savannah Sand Gnats of the Class A South Atlantic League, pitching to a 4–6 win–loss record with a 3.39 ERA in 12 games started.
-He pitched for the St. Lucie Mets of the Class A-Advanced Florida State League in 2014, and for the Binghamton Mets of the Class AA Eastern League and Las Vegas 51s of the Class AAA Pacific Coast League in 2015.
+Lugo returned to pitch in 2013 for the Brooklyn Cyclones of the Low-A New York–Penn League and the Savannah Sand Gnats of the Single-A South Atlantic League, pitching to a 4–6 win–loss record with a 3.39 ERA in 12 games started.
+He pitched for the St. Lucie Mets of the High-A Florida State League in 2014, and for the Binghamton Mets of the Double-A Eastern League and Las Vegas 51s of the Triple-A Pacific Coast League in 2015.
 The Mets added him to their 40-man roster after the 2015 season.

-Lugo began the 2016 season with Las Vegas.
+Lugo began the 2016 season with Triple-A Las Vegas.